aws-samples/amazon-ec2-image-builder-samples/CDK/Linux/hello-world/README.md

 ### Region specific Parent Image AMI IDs

-To update the parent image in Imaging building pipeline definition, it can be done by updating the value of the configuration key `ImageBuilderPipelineConfigurations/parentImage`.
-Please note that this key is a map with multiple AMI ids for different regions.
-The same AMI image could have different AMI IDs in different regions, please make sure to update the new AMI IDs for all regions or only specific region depends on your needs.

-The follow configuration snippet shows the update of parent AMI to `arn:aws:imagebuilder:ap-southeast-2:aws:image/ubuntu-server-22-lts-x86/2025.12.12` for region `ap-southeast-2`

-The latest AMI IDs can be found from [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) or by using AWS Image Builder managed images.
+The parent image each pipeline builds on comes from the configuration key `ImageBuilderPipelineConfigurations/parentImage` - a map with one entry per region, because the same image has a different identifier in every region.

+The sample configuration references the Image Builder managed Ubuntu 22.04 image with an `x.x.x` wildcard version, such as `arn:aws:imagebuilder:ap-southeast-2:aws:image/ubuntu-server-22-lts-x86/x.x.x` for region `ap-southeast-2`.
+The wildcard resolves to the latest release of that image on every build, so the pipeline picks up new base images without configuration changes.
+You can also set a specific AMI ID (`ami-...`) per region if you need to pin the base image - see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

 ```
 "ImageBuilderPipelineConfigurations": [
       ...
       {
           "name": "newimagebuilder",
-          "components": ["arn:aws:imagebuilder:ap-southeast-2:aws:component/san-sift-linux/1.0.0"],
+          "components": ["san-sift-linux/x.x.x"],
           "instanceProfileName": "ImageBuilderInstanceProfile",
           "cfnImageRecipeName": "testrecipe10001",
-          "version": "1.0.0",
+          "version": "1.0.x",
           "parentImage": {
               "ap-southeast-2": { "amiID": "ami-123" },
                 ...